raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 into the data stream, specifying an unreasonably large RETRY DELAY, causing a denial-of-service attack against the client.

-The establishment of DSO sessions has an increasing impact on the number of open TCP connections on a DNS server.
+The establishment of DSO sessions has an impact on the number of open TCP connections on a DNS server.
 Additional resources may be used on the server as a result.
 However, because the server can limit the number of DSO sessions established and can also close existing DSO sessions as needed, denial